zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide400DataLoadingIntoATP.md

  You can find more details on Key Management [here](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm).

- For this workshop please do not checking **Encrypt using Key Management**.
+ For this workshop please do not check **Encrypt using Key Management**.

 - Click **Create Bucket** button to create the bucket in Demo Compartment